vitaly-t/pg-promise/README.md

 the existing access layer with your own functions and properties best suited for your application.

-The extension thus becomes available across all layers:
+The extension thus becomes available across all access layers:

 * Within the root/default database protocol;
 * Inside transactions, including nested ones.

-In the example below we extend the protocol with `addImage` that will insert one image in the binary format and resolve with the new record id:
+In the example below we extend the protocol with function `addImage` that will insert one binary image and resolve with the new record id:
 ```javascript
 var options = {
     extend: function (obj) {